rust-lang/rust/src/doc/rustc-dev-guide/src/ast-validation.md

 `AstValidator` checks that the function has:

 * no more than `u16::MAX` parameters;
-* c-variadic functions are declared with at least one named argument;
 * c-variadic argument goes the last in the declaration;
 * documentation comments aren't applied to function parameters;
 * and other validations.